 In Australia, the culture for investment banking is quite different.
 People working there are a bit older on average.
 And they don’t work insanely long hours.
-They have holidays and often even banks get shut down which is almost impossible in USA & Europe.
+They have holidays and often even banks get shut down which is almost impossible in the USA & Europe.
 Investment bankers in Australia maintain a healthy work-life balance along with running their career smoothly.
 Even at a junior level, you will not need to work 100+ hours which is pretty hard to believe.

-The offices are usually divided among two groups – married and single people.
+The offices are usually divided into two groups – married and single people.
 And unlike other regions (e.g. USA & Europe), people hang out a lot during work hours (whenever required) and not much after work.

 Every organization has a separate team which works on a specific sort of deals.
 For example, a group of 10 people who are passionate about M&A works on closing more and more M&A deals.